alt-romes/alt-romes.github.io/posts/2024-01-05-calling-haskell-from-swift.md

 ```

 To support this workflow, we need a way to **convert the User datatype from
 Haskell to Swift**, and vice versa.
-There's certainly more than one way to do
+There's more than one way to do it, but we
-it, but we are going to **serialize (most) inputs and outputs** of a function.
+are going to **serialize (most) inputs and outputs** of a function -- though, in

-In the end, I promise to also dive a bit into coercing in-memory representations
+the end, I promise to also dive a bit into coercing in-memory representations of
-of a datatype in between Haskell and Swift!
+a datatype in between Haskell and Swift.

+Note that, even though the serialization method here described seems complex, it
+can be automated with Template Haskell and Swift Macros and packed into a neat
+interface -- which I've done at [haskell-swift](https://github.com/alt-romes/haskell-swift).

-As a first step, we write the `User` data type and `birthday` function to
+As a preliminary step, we write the `User` data type and `birthday` function to
 `haskell-framework/src/MyLib.hs`, and the Swift equivalents to
 `SwiftHaskell/ContentView.swift` from [`haskell-x-swift-project-steps`](https://github.com/alt-romes/haskell-x-swift-project-steps).